varfco/help/en_US/rules.create.md

 Then, Firefly III responds by executing actions.
 You can add as many actions as you like, in any order.

-Rules are also applied to imported transactions.
+Rules are also applied to imported transactions, if you want to.